-THOUGHTS OF AN GLADIATOR, AWAITING THE OF THE ARENA PORTCULLIS:
+THOUGHTS OF AN GLADIATOR, AWAITING THE OPENING OF THE ARENA

-ICENI Hearken!
-The Ninth has been put to the sword!
-The of Queen Boudicca: Onwards to Camulodunum... wet your swords! the earth with Roman blood!
+MESSENGER: Hearken!
+The Legion has been put to the sword!
+The of Queen Boudicca: Onwards to Camulodunum... wet your swords!
+Redden the with Roman blood!

 I remember the at Camulodunum...
-The glorious clash of Celtic sword Roman gladius, The pride in the of our war-queen As we down the Imperial Eagle, And the severed of centurions gaping atop our spears.
+The glorious clash of Celtic sword Roman gladius, The pride in the eyes of our As we hacked down the Eagle, And the severed heads of centurions gaping our spears.

 BLOODSHED AND 61 AD (C.E.)